magisterquis/dynelfsymbols/THEORY.md

         /lib64/ld-linux-x86-64.so.2 (0x00007f8dfade1000)
 ```

-The linker is now looking for libkitten, and, not unreasonably, can't find it.
+The linker is now looking for `libkitten`, and, not unreasonably, can't find
-Also of note, the other libraries are missing, due to them having previously
+it.
+Also of note, the other libraries are now absent, due to them having
-been required by libprocps.
+previously been required by `libprocps`.

 Malicious libraries
 -------------------